 Having said so, I am a big fan of Sardinia in any season, and I think there’s way more things to do in Sardinia than just going to the beach.
 Hiking is incredible here (and it is actually a great way to admire Sardinia beaches).
 There’s a wealth of archeological sites; beautiful cities and villages; good museums; traditional festivals; music festivals and what not.
 It’s not without reason that even D. H. Lawrence fell in love with Sardinia.

-To read more about all the amazing activities Sardinia has to offer, check my post “Beyond the Sea: other things to do in Sardinia.”
+To read more about all the amazing activities Sardinia has to offer, check my post “A Local’s Guide To The Things To Do In Sardinia.”

 How to get to Sardinia